yuadamding/Multi_Region_CliPP/README.md

 - **Date**: October 2024
 - **Email**: yding4@mdanderson.org, yding1995@gmail.com

 For questions, bug reports, or contributions, please reach out or open an issue.
-Feel free to adapt this pipeline to your subclone modeling or SCAD-penalized tasks!
+Feel free to adapt this pipeline to your subclonal modeling or SCAD-penalized tasks!